Skip to content

 Controls sexual orientation assignment and partnership formation.
 Key sections:

-• data_sources: — for UK runs, reads ONS-derived prevalence and per-MSOA orientation marginals to compute orientation probabilities.
-Worlds without UK MSOA codes should omit this block and use the probabilities: fallback below.
+• data_sources: reads ONS-derived prevalence and per-MSOA orientation marginals for UK runs, and computes orientation probabilities from them.
+Worlds without UK MSOA codes should omit this block and fall back on probabilities: below.

-• sexual_orientations.probabilities: — fallback national-level orientation probabilities by sex, used when data_sources is absent or an MSOA isn't in the table.
+• sexual_orientations.probabilities: holds national-level orientation probabilities by sex, used when data_sources is absent or an MSOA isn't in the table.

-• sexual_orientations.age_adjustments: — multiplicative tweaks to orientation probabilities by age band.
+• sexual_orientations.age_adjustments: applies multiplicative tweaks to those probabilities by age band.

-• sexual_orientations.compatibility: — which orientations can pair with which.
+• sexual_orientations.compatibility: says which orientations can pair with which.

-• storage: — keys under which orientation and relationship status are stored on the person.
+• storage: names the keys under which orientation and relationship status are stored on the person.

-• diagnostics.verbose: — set true to log detailed national vs. empirical orientation comparisons.
-Leave false for production runs.
+• diagnostics.verbose: set to true logs detailed national against empirical orientation comparisons.
+Leave it false for production runs.

 5.7 configs/2021/serialization_config.yaml